ArturoTorres/reproducible_global_n/README.md

 -   HTML (check it at "global_n.html")

-## Top 10 Countries Wheat-Producers and Nitrogen Outputs and Losses (Task 4)
+## Top 10 Countries Wheat-Producers and Nitrogen Outputs and Losses

 -   Using the dataset of country-level nitrogen use efficiency (NUE) of wheat from [@zhang_managing_2015], and steps from previous tasks: